freenas/freenas-docs/userguide/tn_vcenter.rst

 Scheduling: Periodic Snapshots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See the :ref:`Periodic Snapshot Tasks` section for more details about
+See the :ref:`Tasks Periodic Snapshots` section for more details about
 native %brand% periodic snapshots.

 The :guilabel:`Scheduling` tab is used to :guilabel:`Create`,